Katexiang/CycleGAN/README.md

 The code is quite easy to use.
 The only thing you have to change is the data.py to adapt to your own dataset.

 In addition, I believe this code can help you learn the usage of tensorflow 2!
 I am a cordial tf-boy!!!
+No hesitate to ask me any problem about TF2!!!
 ## Main Dependencies
 ```
 tensorflow 2.0